Strong Eyes = Faster Reaction Times

 Eye strain is a condition that can occur when your eyes stay focused on something for an extended period.
 The most common culprits that cause eye strain include everyday entertainment devices: TV, computers, smartphones, etc. And with our increased dependency and fascination with these devices, eye strain is becoming more and more common each year.

-Eye strain is extreme fatigue of the eyes.
+Eye strain is the extreme fatigue of the eyes.
 With eye fatigue comes symptoms like headaches, blurred vision, light sensitivity, soreness, and difficulty focusing.
 For rider fitness, that translates into decreased performance due to a lack of focus, vision impairment, slower human reaction times, and the list goes on.

-How to Resist and Avoid Eye Strain
+How to Resist and Avoid Strain

 Eyes are muscles.
-As such, the most effective way to make them stronger and less susceptible to eye strain is to train them like any other muscle – via strength training and conditioning.
+As such, the most effective way to make your eyes stronger and less susceptible to eye strain is to train them like any other muscle – via strength training and conditioning.
 Yes, it’s different than working out your chest or biceps, but the result is the same.
 You’re targeting the weakest muscles in your eyes and stretching and strengthening them into shape.

 A full eye-conditioning program will consist of the following three areas of focus: Diet, Exercise, and Rest.

-Eye Strength Diet
+H(eye) Strength Diet

 Get more DHA.
 DHA is a fatty acid that is abundant in certain cold-water fish (salmon, mackerel, sardines, tuna, etc.).
 It supports and maintains important cell membranes that boost overall eye health and drip reaction times considerably.